Glebius01/Glebius01.github.io/README.md

 ## About me

-I'm a SOC Analyst L1 and just a security enthusiast.
-Here I collect and post my different projects and completed hands-on labs.
+I'm a Cyber Security Analyst and a tech enthusiast.
+Here I collect and post my different projects and writeups.

 ## Completed Challenges